Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Success does not consist in never making mistakes but in never making the same one a second time."
+> "People will forget what you said, people will forget what you did, but people will never forget how you made them feel."
-> — **George Bernard Shaw**
+> — **Maya Angelou**

 ---